 But there’s a whole world of referencing styles out there beyond the Big Three, used by a range of disciplines and required by many academic journals.
 Being able to accurately apply the right referencing style can make a huge difference in your grade for a class or in an editorial board’s determination on whether to publish your paper.

 In this series, we’ll take a look at some of the “underground” referencing styles that are essential to specific disciplines, but perhaps not as well known as their brethren.
 We’ll start with Vancouver style.

-So what is Vancouver
+So what is Vancouver referencing, anyway?

 It’s a numeric system and the preferred style for most biomedical journals, so it applies to topics in medicine, biology, microbiology, neuroscience, and a whole range of other subjects.

 Technically, it’s called the Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals (ICMJE Recommendations).
 It was established as the preferred biomedical format by the International Committee of Medical Journal Editors at a 1978 meeting in Vancouver, British Columbia, Canada—hence the nickname—and has been the standard ever since for more than 1,000 medical and biological sciences journals.

 Numeric referencing like that used in Vancouver style is pretty easy to master.
 You simply give each source a number, corresponding to the order in which it appears in the text.
 If you refer to that source again, you use the number you first assigned it.

 If you’re referring to more than one source within a sentence, cite both, one after the other, in parentheses.